 morph:baseType is used for coindexing a base form, an inflection rule and the forms generated by the rule from the respective base in cases in which the inflectional paradigm of a single lexical entry involves different bases, e.g., stems.

-Domain: ontolex:Form or morph:InflectionRule (or morph:Rule?
-MP)
+ontolex:Form or morph:InflectionRule

-This can be modelled with ontolex-Morph as follows:
+This can be modelled with OntoLex-Morph as follows:

 Note that the inflection rules operating on the perfect and third stem are not only connected to the inflection class of rumpo, but also other ones, as they are valid across conjugations.
 By applying these rules, the following forms can be generated:

-For an inflection rule with morph:baseType defined: If the lexical entry to which it is applied features a(n object of) morph:baseForm or (if these are not defined) a ontolex:canonicalForm with identital morph:baseType, apply the rule to this form, only.
-For a (generated) form, morph:baseType can be used to indicate from which form or with which rule it was generated. morph:baseType can also be used to mark stem classes in reseources for which no explicit inflection rules are given.
+For an inflection rule with morph:baseType defined: If the lexical entry to which it is applied features a morph:baseForm or (if these are not defined) a ontolex:canonicalForm with identical morph:baseType, apply the rule to this form, only.
+For a (generated) form, morph:baseType can be used to indicate from which form or with which rule it was generated. morph:baseType can also be used to mark stem classes in resources for which no explicit inflection rules are given.

 Word Formation